-At the top of the processing pyramid are of course devices from Apple, Razer or Huawei.
-These are mostly made of high quality aluminum and are praiseworthy well processed.
+At the top of the processing, the pyramid is of course devices from Apple, Razer, or Huawei.
+These are mostly made of high-quality aluminum and are praiseworthy and well processed.
 But Acer also has good workmanship in its notebooks, especially with the Acer Aspire 7 series.

 Although mainly plastic is used here, everything feels robust and durable.
 Nothing creaks or crunches and the gaps are also perfect.
 The keyboard only bends slightly inwards when there is force majeure.
 Users who hit the keys a little harder have no problems with the plastic case.
 During my testing phase, I felt confident with the Aspire 7 that it would stand up to the test of time.
 It will surely survive one or the other unavoidable fall.